 - Public Inquiry : An investigation carried on by an independent inspector, often in a public hall; the official way of examining evidence and letting anyone concerned in proposed changes have a say, and produce their own evidence.

 - Public Path : A Right of Way which is a footpath or bridleway, with no higher rights.
 This definition goes right back to the National Parks and Access to the Countryside Act 1949.
-The term should now, logically, also include restricted byways but it does not (yet).

 - Purpresture : Encroachment on the roadside, such as garden extensions, and whitewashed stones to keep vehicles off the verge.
 Even if ‘official’, it is an illegal obstruction.